 To me, an editor should be able to become a writer.
 She knows what a good writing is like.
 So it’s only natural that she can produce good writing.

-An editor who doesn’t become a writer–well, to me they look like dead chicken in a rice barn.
+An editor who doesn’t become a writer–well, to me they look like a dead chicken in a rice barn.

-Although I have to admit it myself, that for an editor to be a writer, she needs to defeat the fear inside of herself: hey, as a writer who edits and an editor who writes, you’re gambling your reputation.
+Although I have to admit it myself, for an editor to be a writer, she needs to defeat the fear inside of herself: hey, as a writer who edits and an editor who writes, you’re gambling your reputation.
 If your writing is good, people will say, that’s natural, she’s an editor.
-If your writing is bad, generally people will say, how come an editor produce such a bad writing?
+If your writing is bad, generally people will say, how come an editor produce such bad writing?
 What does it tell about her quality as an editor?

 In reality, being a writer and being an editor is two different thing.
 We can’t even write while editing.